-The moose (Alces alces) population in northeastern Minnesota has declined an estimated 66% from 2006 to 2018.
+The moose (Alces alces) population in northeastern Minnesota has declined an estimated 53% from 2006 to 2019.
 As was the case in northwestern Minnesota's moose decline during mid-1980-2007, a number of complex ecological relationships between undernutrition, pathogens, predation, and environmental factors (e.g., habitat, temperature) are likely exerting pressure on moose and contributing to this recent decline.
 Nutrition is centrally related to our understanding of all other aspects of wildlife ecology, including population performance.
-Winter nutritional restriction of moose and other northern ungulates may be physiologically assessed by serial collection and chemical analysis of fresh urine in snow (snow-urine); urea nitrogen:creatinine (UN:C) ratios have shown the greatest potential as a metric of winter nutritional status with values <3.0, 3.0-3.4, and $\geq3.5$ mg:mg being indicative of moderate (normal), moderately severe, and severe nutritional restriction, respectively.
-During 4 January-28 March 2013-2018, we collected annual totals of 123, 307, 165, 189, 160, and 332 moose snow-urine samples, and mean seasonal UN:C ratios were 3.7, 2.9, 2.9, 3.5, 3.7, and 2.6 mg:mg for the 6 winters, respectively.
+Winter nutritional restriction of moose and other northern ungulates may be physiologically assessed by serial collection and chemical analysis of fresh urine in snow (snow-urine); urea nitrogen:creatinine (UN:C) ratios have shown the greatest potential as a metric of winter nutritional status with values <3.0, 3.0-3.4, and ≥3.5 mg:mg being indicative of moderate (normal), moderately severe, and severe nutritional restriction, respectively.
+During 4 January-22 March 2013-2019, we collected annual totals of 123, 307, 165, 189, 160, 332, and 190 moose snow-urine samples, respectively, and mean seasonal UN:C ratios were 3.7, 2.9, 2.9, 3.5, 3.7, 2.6, and 2.3 mg:mg for the 7 winters, respectively.
 The mean population UN:C ratios for winters 2013, 2016, and 2017 were above the threshold indicative of severe nutritional restriction (i.e., a starvation diet) and accelerated body protein catabolism.
-During 2014, 2015, and 2018 the corresponding values reflected moderate nutritional restriction.
-Most indicative of the unique severity of nutritional restriction in 2013, nearly one-third of all samples collected yielded UN:C ratios >3.5 mg:mg.
+During 2014, 2015, 2018, and 2019 the corresponding values reflected moderate nutritional restriction.
+Most indicative of the unique severity of nutritional restriction in 2013, nearly one-third of all samples collected yielded UN:C ratios >3.5 ma:ma.

 Perhaps the ultimate value to management of nutritional assessments of free-ranging animals is realized when the findings can be related to the performance and dynamics of the population and other ecological factors challenging that performance.
-Through 2017, our population-level nutritional assessments were closely tracking separate population estimates ( $r^2 = 0.75$ ) of moose in northeastern Minnesota.
-However, this relationship weakened markedly with the inclusion of the 2018 population estimate and snow-urine data.
+Through 2017, our population-level nutritional assessments were closely tracking separate population estimates ($r^2 = 0.75$) of moose in northeastern Minnesota.
+However, this relationship weakened with the inclusion of the 2018 and 2019 population estimates and snow-urine data.
 This likely was attributable in part to the notable uncertainty associated with the annual population estimates and its continued statistical stability, but apparent decline.
-Biologically, the mean population-level UN:C ratio (2.6) and relatively low incidence of snow-urine samples with UN:C ratios indicative of severe nutritional restriction varied among the 6 winters, data suggested a level of deprivation not supportive of population growth.
+Biologically, the mean population-level UN:C ratio (2.6 and 2.3) and relatively low incidence of snow-urine samples with UN:C ratios indicative of severe nutritional restriction (14.8% and 6.8%) were consistent with the population's continued stability.
+Although nutritional restriction varied among the 7 winters, data suggested a level of deprivation not supportive of population growth.
 Climate change, reflected by the heat stress index for moose, and variation in winter conditions, as indexed by the Winter Severity Index (WSI), were not related to nutritional restriction of moose.
-For the first 5 winters (the only years for which survival estimates are available), we documented that the level of severe nutritional restriction was inversely related (r = -0.86) to variation of natural winter survival of global positioning system (GPS) collared adult moose.
+For the first 5 winters (the only years for which survival estimates are available), we documented that the level of severe nutritional restriction was inversely related (r = -0.86) to variation of natural winter survival of global positioning system (GPS)-collared adult moose.
 While these relationships do not substantiate cause-and-effect, presently it provides the best preliminary empirical evidence that inadequate winter nutrition at the population level is intricately related to the declining trajectory of moose numbers in northeastern Minnesota.

-&lt;sup>1 University of Minnesota, Department of Fisheries, Wildlife, and Conservation Biology, 2003 Upper Buford Circle, Ste.
+1 University of Minnesota, Department of Fisheries, Wildlife, and Conservation Biology, 2003 Upper Buford Circle, Ste.
 135, St. Paul, MN 55108